 This is an additional video, hosted on YouTube.

-Also, as a beginning-of-week teaser, see if you can identify the 6 pieces of scientific equipment in the collage below and post your answers.
+Also, as a beginning-of-week teaser, see if you can identify the 6 pieces of scientific equipment in the collage in the downloads section below and post your answers.

 © University of York